tcltk/tcl/doc/markdown/open.md

 [-pollinterval]{.lit} [msec]{.arg}
 : (Windows only).
 This option is used to set the maximum time between polling for fileevents.
 This affects the time interval between checking for events throughout the Tcl interpreter (the smallest value always wins).
 Use this option only if you want to poll the serial port more or less often than 10 msec (the default).

-[-sysbuffer]{.lit} [inSize]{.arg}
-: see below ...

-[-sysbuffer]{.lit} [{inSize]{.arg} [outSize}]{.arg}
+[-sysbuffer]{.lit} [sizeList]{.arg}
 : (Windows only).
 This option is used to change the size of Windows system buffers for a serial channel.
-Especially at higher communication rates the default input buffer size of 4096 bytes can overrun for latent systems.
-The first form specifies the input buffer size, in the second form both input and output buffers are defined.
+Especially at higher communication rates the default input buffer size of 4096 bytes can overrun for latent systems. *sizeList* is a list of one or two elements.
+If only one element is specified, is defines the input buffer size.
+If two elements are specified, they define the input and output buffers respectively.

 [-lasterror]{.lit}
 : (Windows only).
 This option is query only.
 In case of a serial communication error, [read] or [puts] returns a general Tcl file I/O error. [fconfigure] **-lasterror** can be called to get a list of error details.
 See below for an explanation of the various error codes.